Saint Seiya: Sanctuary Battle

-Saint Seiya: Sanctuary Battle, known in Japan as Saint Seiya Senki (戦記), is a video game for the PlayStation 3, inspired by the characters appearing in Masami Kurumada's Saint Seiya manga and its anime adaptation.
+Saint Seiya: Sanctuary Battle, known in Japan as Saint Seiya Senki (戦記), is a video game developed by Dimps and published by Namco Bandai Games for the PlayStation 3, inspired by the characters appearing in Masami Kurumada's Saint Seiya manga and its anime adaptation.
 The game was released in November 2011 in Japan, followed by a PAL region release in March 2012.
 The game is inspired by the first season of the original anime, the Sanctuary Battle, in which Seiya and his friends have the task of fighting the 12 Gold Saints to save Saori Kido from dying.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.